fullscreen

 code review

-During labs we will also perform code reviews
+During some labs we will also perform code reviews

 attendance and participation

-Attendance and participation will be recorded through interactive sessions and using Piazza and Plickers cards.
+Attendance and participation will be recorded through interactive sessions and using Slack and Plickers cards.

 The interactive sessions will provide you hands-on experience with the material.